 The Earth Charter

-The Earth Charter is an international declaration of fundamental values and principles considered beneficial by its supporters for building a just, sustainable, and peaceful global society in the 21st century.
+The Earth Charter is an international declaration of fundamental values and principles that its supporters consider beneficial for building a just, sustainable, and peaceful global society in the 21st century.

 Created by a global consultation process and endorsed by organizations representing millions of people, the Charter “seeks to inspire in all peoples a sense of global interdependence and shared responsibility for the well-being of the human family, the greater community of life, and future generations.”